3 Material accounting policy information

 1. Impairment of financial instruments

-Loss allowances for the financial assets measured at amortized cost are deducted from the gross carrying amount of assets.
-Loss allowances for trade receivables are always measured at an amount equal to lifetime expected credit losses.
+In respect of trade receivables, the Company applies the simplified approach of Ind AS 109 (provision matrix approach), which requires measurement of loss allowance at an amount equal to lifetime expected credit losses.
 Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.
-When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit losses, the Group considers reasonable and

 The Company assumes that the credit risk on a financial asset has increased significantly if it is more than 180 days past due.
 The Company considers a financial asset to be in default when: (i) the borrower is unlikely to pay its credit obligations to the Company in full, without recourse by the Company to actions such as realizing security (if any is held); or (ii) the financial asset is 365 days or past due.